Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Graph Smoothing under Sparsification

 In \cref{eq:gsmooth}, $\bm{L}$ is the general Laplacian matrix, as normalization only causes a difference in coefficient.
-The first term of objective $\mathcal{L}$ reflects the closeness to the input signal, which is generally node attributes representing their identity.
-The second term is associated with the graph structure, acting as a regularization that constrains the representation values of connected node pairs to be similar.
-In other words, the implication of \cref{eq:gsmooth} optimization process is to strike a balance between the attribute and structural information of the graph as the produced embedding.
-The regularization coefficient $c$ is employed to control the relative strength between the two terms.
-The closed-form solution $\bm{p}^\ast$ of \cref{eq:gsmooth} can be inferred when the derivative of optimization goal equals $0$:
+The first term of $\mathcal{L}$ reflects the closeness to the \textit{input signal}, i.e., node attributes representing their identity.
+The second term is associated with the \textit{graph structure}, acting as a regularization that constrains the representation values of connected node pairs to be similar.
+The closed-form solution $\bm{p}^\ast = (\bm{I} + c\bm{L})^{-1}\bm{x}$ can be inferred when the derivative $\partial \mathcal{L}/\partial \bm{p} = 0$.
+However, note that it is prohibitive to directly acquire the converged solution due to the inverse calculation on large graph-scale matrix.
+Hence, GNN models employ an iterative approach to learn the representation under this framework with varying architectural designs.
+For example, GCN convolution corresponds to $c=1$.

-More generally, when there are $f$ input vectors, i.e., the input matrix is $\bm{X}\in\mathbb{R}^{n\times f}$, then the matrix form of graph Laplacian smoothing corresponding to \cref{eq:gsmooth} is: